 - the opportunity to learn how others manage data and lead their healthcare delivery;

 - access to top-level teaching and research from world-leading experts including those from the business school and the wider university;

 - membership of a unique network of peers and practitioners from around the globe;

 - a masters’ degree from the University of Oxford which builds on your existing professional development and experience; and

 - a lifelong association with the university through the business school, university networks and college membership.

 The allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Primary Care Health Sciences and the Saïd Business School and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 A supervisor may be found outside the Nuffield Department of Primary Care Health Sciences and/or the Saïd Business School.
 Students will generally meet with their department supervisor once a term.

-This MSc is formally assessed by eight individual 3,000-word assignments, each worth 10% of the total marks, performed at the end of each module.
-It concludes with a written dissertation of 10,000 words worth 20%.
+Assessment methods may include submitted assignments or student presentations as appropriate to the content of each module; in addition, this MSc concludes with a written dissertation.
 Students who fail to achieve the required standard have one opportunity to retake/resubmit the assessments.
 Students are required to pass all of the core courses and the dissertation.